 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 If you find yourself on the wrong side of insurance fraud laws you may be facing a very complicated criminal case.
 Defending yourself will involve careful consideration of the laws and the facts of your individual circumstances.
-Contact a local attorney for a free initial case review to learn how they can help.
+Contact a local criminal defense attorney to learn how a legal professional can help.